skyway/skyway.github.io/en/js-tutorial.md

 }
 ```

-## Operation Check
+## Trying it out
 {: #testing }

-Open the application on two browsers.
-Copy one of the `Your id` and paste it to the Input Box of other browser.
-If videochat is possible between the tow browsers, the work is successful.
+Open the web page on two browser windows.
+The PeerID should be displayed in the "Your id" section.
+Copy the PeerID from one browser and paste it to the text box of the other browser and click the Call button.
+It should connect and a video chat between the two windows should start.